 I am the Deputy Director of Digital Humanities at the University of Southampton.
 Whilst my primary disciplinary background is in linguistics, my work is more comfortably positioned at the interdisciplinary intersection(s) of (digital) media, communication, gender and sexuality studies.

-I am also an Associate Editor of Cambridge Elements in Cognitive Linguistics (Cambridge University Press), a member of the Arts and Humanities Research Council’s Peer Review College, and have been recognised as a Fellow of the Higher Education Academy (Advance HE).
+I am also an Associate Editor of both Cambridge Elements in Cognitive Linguistics (Cambridge University Press) and the International Social Science Journal (Wiley), a member of the UKRI Talent Peer Review College and the Arts and Humanities Research Council’s Peer Review College, and am recognised as a Senior Fellow of the Higher Education Academy (Advance HE).

 - corpus-based critical discourse studies